How to Relearn Walking After a Stroke

 When recovering from a stroke, gaining mobility, strength, and learning to walk again is your first step to independence through rehabilitation.

-Exercises to Relearn Walking
+Exercises to Relearn Walking After a Stroke

 As you’re learning to walk again, your physical therapist or doctor may suggest some helpful exercises to help you relearn walking.
 Start off slowly with each exercise and work your way toward doing more as you start to get stronger.